How much do you know about Portuguese food?

 PORTUGUESE FOOD TOURS

-No one knows Portuguese food better than a local so what better way to experience Portuguese cuisine than by going on a food tour?
-It’s fun finding local restaurants on your own but when you’re pressed for time, going on a food tour with a knowledgeable guide is one of the best and easiest ways to explore the local cuisine.
+No one knows Portuguese food better than a local so what better way to experience Portugal’s cuisine than by going on a food tour?
+It’s fun finding local Portuguese restaurants on your own but when you’re pressed for time, going on a food tour with a knowledgeable guide is one of the best and easiest ways to explore the local cuisine.
 Check out Get Your Guide for a list of food and drinking tours in Lisbon, Porto, and other cities throughout Portugal.

 PORTUGUESE COOKING CLASSES

 We have a much better understanding of Portuguese food now but as always, we’re hardly experts.
 This list of 25 only begins to scratch the surface of what Portuguese cuisine has to offer.
 It’s something we intend to build upon and improve with each return visit to Portugal.
+Some interesting dishes we haven’t tried yet include peixinhos da horta (deep-fried Portuguese green beans) and cataplana de marisco (Portuguese seafood stew).

 According to one local, Portuguese food in big cities tends to be “tourist adapted”.
 If you want the real thing, then you need to go as far away from the big cities as possible and head to the interior of the country.